devpro/terraform-backend-mongodb/docs/quickstart.md

 ## Demo

-This is the exhaustive list of steps to use Terraform Backend MongoDB.
+This is a complete walkthrough to see Terraform Backend MongoDB in action.

 <!--
 TODO: add other options